 For the household survey, a random sampling technique was used out of an estimated population of approximately 2.5 million people in Basra Governorate.
-With a 99% confidence interval and 5% margin of error, the minimum sample size for the household survey should be 664 respondents.
-However, since this survey is also being used for beneficiary selection (for approximately 400 beneficiaries), the overall sample will be 1,200 respondents.
-The sample will also take the following in consideration:
+With a 99% confidence interval and a 5% margin of error, the minimum sample size for the household survey should be 664 respondents.
+However, since this survey is also being used for beneficiary selection (for approximately 400 beneficiaries), the overall sample was 1,328 respondents.
+The sample will also consider the following:

-- > At least 40% of respondents should be female - > The survey should take place in AI Baradhiya, and AI-Salhiya neighborhoods - > Respondents should be both employed and unemployed, from a variety of sectors - Households should come from a range of family sizes and living conditions - Households to be chosen by additional methods according to our "Practical Approach to Beneficiary Selection," such as via coordination with NGOs, an online application, local authorities, and community representatives
+- > At least 40% of respondents should be female - > The survey should take place in Al Baradhiya, and Al-Salhiya neighborhoods - Respondents should be both employed and unemployed, from a variety of sectors - Households should come from a range of family sizes and living conditions - Households to be chosen by additional methods according to our "Practical Approach to Beneficiary Selection," such as via coordination with NGOs, an online application, local authorities, and community representatives

-For the survey with business owners, a minimum of 60 interviews will be conducted.
-Selection of respondents will include the following considerations:
+For the survey with business owners, a minimum of 59 interviews will be conducted.
+The selection of respondents will include the following considerations:

-- Respondents should be chosen from a wide variety of sectors (i.e. tailoring, construction, tourism, oil) - > Respondents should be chosen from both the private and public sector - Respondents should be chosen from a variety of employment types (self-employed, small business, large business, etc.)

-Female business owners should be actively searched for and interviewed
+- Respondents should be chosen from a wide variety of sectors (i.e. tailoring, construction, tourism, oil) - Respondents should be chosen from both the private and public sector - Respondents should be chosen from a variety of employment types (self-employed, small business, large business, etc.) - Female business owners should be actively searched for and interviewed